signalfx/signalfx-agent/docs/pguidance/agent-install-config-mgmt.md

 ## Install using a Puppet module

-Before you install, configure the Smart Agent Puppet manifest
+Before you install, configure the Smart Agent Puppet manifest.

 ### Configure for Puppet